Aestey/Concurrency2014/Schedule/Week3/README.md

 1. Implement the map-reduce function with 2 solutions, one serial, and one in OpenCL
 2. Compare the OpenCL performance with a serial version
 3. Implement one of the optimization strategies discussed in lecture, and compare this with previous versions
-4. Discussion: Explain your results?
+4. Discussion: Show and explain your results.
 Are they what you expected?
 Can you explain the performance differences between your solutions?
 Outline a strategy for further optimization.